pfheatwole/thesis/source/paraglider_components.rst

 * FIXME: where do I define the aerodynamic *control points*?
 (They're part of my "design language" for the components.)

+* Every paraglider component should probably summarize:

+  1. The parameters that define it

+  2. The control inputs it provides to the system model

 ***************************
 Paraglider component models